beetbox/beets/docs/guides/tagger.rst

   There is one exception to this rule: directories that look like separate parts of a *multi-disc album* are tagged together as a single release.
-If two adjacent albums have a common prefix, followed by "disc" or "CD" and then a number, they are tagged together.
+If two adjacent albums have a common prefix, followed by "disc," "disk," or "CD" and then a number, they are tagged together.

 * The music may have bad tags, but it's not completely untagged.
 (This is actually not a hard-and-fast rule: using the *E* option described below, it's